ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 #### PASSING INTERFERENCE

 When a player successfully interferes with a Pass action, the effect can be dramatic indeed!
-A Simple Deflection can have a huge impact upon a game, whilst an Interception can completely reverse the floow of play!
+A Simple Deflection can have a huge impact upon a game, whilst an Interception can completely reverse the flow of play!

 * ***DEFLECTIONS:*** A Deflection earns the player 1 SPP.
 * ***INTERCEPTIONS:*** An Interception earns the player 2 SPP.